bolderbrush10/SearchlightAssault/README.md

 # Searchlights

-All the interesting behaviors happen in searchlight-control.lua
+-> All the interesting behaviors happen in searchlight-control.lua

+Primary issues inflating SLOC:
+0 My brain has been poisoned by nearly a decade of working nigh-exclusively in C++ 0 No mechanism in the API to modify shooting range during runtime 0 Unsophisticated technique to "fire" the spotlight effect when
+    no enemies present by creating a dummy entity in a dummy force (turtle) and a dummy spotlight in its own dummy force to shoot at the turtle

 File Guide: